Plan your Teams voice solution

-You might want the simplest solution—Teams Phone with Calling Plan.
-This is Microsoft's all-in-the-cloud solution that provides Private Branch Exchange (PBX) functionality and calls to the Public Switched Telephone Network (PSTN), as shown in the following diagram.
+You might want the simplest solution—Phone System with Calling Plan.
+This option is Microsoft's all-in-the-cloud solution that provides Private Branch Exchange (PBX) functionality and calls to the Public Switched Telephone Network (PSTN), as shown in the following diagram.
 With this solution, Microsoft is your PSTN carrier.

-If you answer yes to the following, then Teams Phone with Calling Plan is the right solution for you:
+If you answer yes to the following, then Phone System with Calling Plan is the right solution for you:

 - Calling Plan is available in your region.

-- You do not need to retain your current PSTN carrier.
+- You don't need to retain your current PSTN carrier.

 - You want to use Microsoft-managed access to the PSTN.

 However, your situation might be more complex.
 For example, you might have offices in locations where Calling Plan isn't available.
 Or you might need a combination solution that supports a complex, multi-national deployment, with different requirements for different geographic locations.
 Microsoft supports a combination of solutions: